Waldleufer/2023-amse-data-engineering/project/project-plan.md

 (Source: City of Constance, Office for Urban Planning and Environment)
 </details>

-## Work Packages
+## [Work Packages → #1][Work Packages]

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

-In order to fully utilize the automated Linking that GitHub provides the coarse-grained list of work packages is proveded in the first issue of this Project and will constantly be updated there.
+In order to fully utilize the automated Linking that GitHub provides the coarse-grained list of work packages is proveded in the [first issue][Work Packages] of this Project and will constantly be updated there.

-## [Work Packages → #1][Work Packages]

 [Work Packages]: https://github.com/Waldleufer/2023-amse-data-engineering/issues/1